landerlini/interlink-condorce-plugin/README.md

 backendIamIssuer: <iam-issuer>
 backendIamClientId: <client-id>
 backendIamClientSecret: <client-secret>

+# Singularity Hub Proxy used to cache built singularity images in a distributed environment
+backendShubProxy: <backend shub proxy>
+backendShubProxyMasterToken: <master token of shub proxy>

 # Condor configuration
 pluginCondorPool: <value one would pass to condor -pool argument, with port>